Common Skin Problems

 It is simple to eliminate pinworms in children older than two years with over-the-counter medications containing the ingredients mebendazole or pyrantel.
 A repeat dose is given two weeks later to destroy worms which may have hatched in the meantime and all family members should be treated.
 Putting clothes and linen through a hot wash will kill any worms or eggs left on them and washing hands regularly helps to prevent the spread of pinworm.

-Psoriasis – a chronic skin condition in which patches of skin becomes red, inflamed and covered by white, flaky skin.
+A chronic skin condition in which patches of skin becomes red, inflamed and covered by white, flaky skin.
 These outbreaks occur because skin cells are produced more quickly than normal, causing a build-up which creates the plaques; this is thought to be caused by faulty signals from the immune system.

 There are five types of psoriasis, with plaque psoriasis and guttate psoriasis being those which occur most in children.
 One in ten people with psoriasis develop the condition as a child and early onset is linked with more severe forms.